 Nowhere will you find any floor covering for less than a dollar per square foot except for painting plywood floors.

 White?
+White floor paint is surprisingly hard to come by.
 Valspar is a good choice.
 In two ‘shades of gray’.

+More on floor paints are in my post on the best floor paint.
 Painting a floor is the easiest thing we do as professional painters.
 Cha-ching, the money maker.
-We have a post just on painting floors (it’s not just for basements), that discusses how/when to move furniture, etc.
+We have a post about the best basement floor paint, that’s all about painting floors (it’s not just for basements), that discusses how/when to move furniture, etc.

 Be glad and read about how filthy carpet can get.

-Note: Plywood is softer than other floor coverings, so you’ll get some dings….easy to fix and touch up as well if you like, but most dings will disappear in a floor stencil pattern.
+Note: Plywood is softer than other floor coverings, so you’ll get some dings….easy to fix and touch up as well if you like, but most dings will disappear in any floor stencil pattern.

 How to paint plywood flooring:

-- Remove or sink any nails/screws and fill with Goodfellas.
+- Remove or set any nails/screws and fill with Goodfellas.
 Don’t use floor leveler!
 It cannot be sanded.

-- Follow the procedure for painting plywood above but use floor paint: especially designed for floors. (more above) …and…
+- Follow the procedure for painting plywood above but use floor paint: specially designed for floors (more just above).

 - Plan it out: move furniture, paint in sections.